wichitastateCS211/lab08/README.md

 # File I/O (C++)
-Ask the user for an adjective.
+An adjective will be provided to the program as an argument to `main()`.
 Place the adjective into the following sentence:
 "I don't want to drop this bag, it' too __________."

 Print the complete sentence to a file called `madlib.txt`.

 ## Requirement
 - Commit **only** only your source code file.
+- This program takes no input from the user.
+- Nothing shall be printed to the screen.

 ## Hints
 - Remember the "proper etiquette" surrounding file streams.